 How do you start your day?
 How does that affect the quality of your life and interactions?
 In my early adolescence, my mornings began with a horribly glaring alarm, on which my roommate would hit snooze several times.
 Groggy, I would scramble to eat, shower and get ready for a busy day at school.
 Mornings felt like anxiety and rush, as if I was already behind.
 Gradually in my adult years, I developed a morning routine in which I woke up before the alarm to move my body, enjoy sunshine and fresh air, eat a healthy breakfast made with love and set out for a fulfilling day, already having treated myself to doing a few things I loved.
 This positive feeling inspired presence and productivity at work.
 How you start your day routinely can impact your wellbeing and happiness in the long run.

 If we are creatures of habit, and habits are building blocks of character, how can we be purposeful with what we choose to do repeatedly to live a life we enjoy, sharing our best selves with the world?
-How do your actions first thing in the morning reinforce your values, such as physical vitality, mental clarity and spiritual connection?
+How do your actions first thing in the morning reinforce your core values, such as physical vitality, mental clarity and spiritual connection?
 In yoga, the Sanskrit word sadhana refers to daily spiritual practices to maintain mental and spiritual “hygiene,” much like brushing your teeth is to dental health.
 I believe having a daily ritual of aligning your inner and outer being empowers you to live consciously, rather than on autopilot, and aligned to what’s meaningful to you.
 Also, when unexpected life challenges occur, such as a worldwide pandemic, your strengthened willpower and sense of health through daily ritual enhance your ability to feel grounded and resilient.
 Moreover, your devotion to integrity through regular discipline permeates daily interactions and shares a centered presence with those around you.

 Here are things to consider when designing your morning ritual: